What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Experiment

 \subsection{[Exp-I] Measure: The Dominance of Intrinsic Drift}

-We begin by applying the \textit{Measure} component to quantify intrinsic versus tool-induced sources of performance change. \Cref{fig:exp1} illustrates the evolution of intrinsic drift ($f_{wo}$) and tool-available drift ($f_{w}$), aggregated across all six evaluation benchmarks.
-There are \textbf{three key observations}: \paragraph{Intrinsic drift dominates overall performance change.} Contrary to the common intuition that vision tool-use RL primarily optimizes tool handling, we find that most performance gains are driven by improvements in intrinsic capability.
+We begin by applying the \textit{Measure} component to quantify intrinsic versus tool-induced sources of performance change. \Cref{fig:exp1} illustrates the evolution of intrinsic drift, operationalized by tool-free accuracy change ($f_{wo}$), and tool-available drift ($f_{w}$), aggregated across all six evaluation benchmarks.
+There are \textbf{three key observations}: \paragraph{Intrinsic drift dominates overall performance change.} Contrary to the common intuition that vision tool-use RL primarily optimizes tool handling, we find that most performance gains are driven by intrinsic improvement as measured by our tool-free protocol.
 The grey area ($B_\mathrm{wo}$) dominates the drift curves for both models.
-The tool contribution ratio $S_{tool}$ remains low ($0.30$ for Qwen2.5-VL and $0.22$ for Qwen3-VL), indicating that over $70\%$ of learning progress stems from intrinsic capability, independent of tool access.
-This suggests that vision tool-use RL primarily functions as a generic capability enhancer rather than a specialized tool optimizer.
+The tool contribution ratio $S_{tool}$ remains low ($0.30$ for Qwen2.5-VL and $0.22$ for Qwen3-VL), indicating that over $70\%$ of learning progress is captured by the intrinsic component operationalized by tool-free inference.
+This suggests that, in this crop-and-zoom setting, vision tool-use RL largely improves general capability while the additional tool-induced component remains comparatively smaller.

 \paragraph{Relative drift diverges across initialization regimes.} We observe a distinct divergence in how tool-induced drift evolves between two models.
 For Qwen2.5VL (no prior crop-and-zoom training), the tool-available drift exceeds intrinsic drift ($f_w > f_{wo}$), resulting in a \textit{positive} gain (green area).
 In contrast, Qwen3VL (has prior crop-and-zoom training) exhibits a \textit{negative} relative drift ($f_{wo} > f_w$).
 While absolute accuracy continues to improve, intrinsic capability improves \textit{faster} than tool-assisted performance.